parhamsoltani/VIP_CUP_SPA/README.md

 # VIP_CUP_SPA
-Notebooks and Tasks' solutions associated with Video and Image Processing Contest held in IKIU
+Notebooks and Tasks' solutions associated with Video and Image Processing Contest held in IKIU, Spring 2024.
+>SPA stands for Sajjad, Parham and Amirtaha.